nico-or/data_london_bikes/docs/process/load.md

 ## CSV formatting

-There are 2 types of formatting between the 24 files, the 4 files from August and September beign the only odd ones.
+There are 2 types of formatting between the 24 files, the 4 files from August and September being the only odd ones.

 The main format: